mehdi-absln/online-learning-platform/QWEN.md

 - Place all type definitions (interfaces, types, enums) in `app/types/` directory, in the appropriate file (e.g., update `types.ts` for general types, or create a new file like `course-types.ts` if specific to a feature).
 Never define types inside components or other files.
 - Follow all project conventions in this file.
 - Always respond in Persian (Farsi) when communicating with the user
+- Always think in Persian (Farsi) - this is critical and extremely important
+- Always explain what you're about to do before doing it - this is the most important point for me
 - Never add explanatory comments in the code for the user; only add professional, relevant code comments when necessary
 - Never use development server commands that can cause infinite loops (like 'npm run dev', 'npx nuxi dev', 'npm start', etc.); other long-running commands are fine if run in background mode
-- Never import Vue composables (like ref, computed, reactive, watch, onMounted, etc.) or built-in Vue components (like Transition, KeepAlive, etc.) or components in the ~/components/ directory or composables in the ~/composables/ directory or utilities in the ~/utils/ directory or stores in the ~/stores/ directory (like useUserStore) or Nuxt composables/utils (like useAppConfig, useAsyncData, useFetch, useCookie, useState, useNuxtApp, defineNuxtComponent, definePageMeta, useRuntimeConfig, navigateTo, useRoute, useRouter, useHead, useSeoMeta, useError, showError, clearError, etc.) - they are auto-imported by Nuxt
+- Never import Vue composables (like ref, computed, reactive, watch, onMounted, etc.) or built-in Vue components (like Transition, KeepAlive, etc.) or components in the~/components/ directory or composables in the ~/composables/ directory or utilities in the ~/utils/ directory or stores in the ~/stores/ directory (like useUserStore) or Nuxt composables/utils (like useAppConfig, useAsyncData, useFetch, useCookie, useState, useNuxtApp, defineNuxtComponent, definePageMeta, useRoute, useRouter, useHead, useSeoMeta, useError, showError, clearError, etc.) - they are auto-imported by Nuxt
+- You have no deadlines.
+Never rush.
+Never provide code that "just works".
+- Before writing even a single line of code, think for 10 seconds: Is this solution scalable?
+Will this still be the best solution 6 months from now when the team is 5 people?
+Is full a11y compliance implemented?
+Is it testable?
+Are types 100% watertight?
+- Simple and fast code only when the user explicitly says "quick solution that just works".
+Otherwise, always implement the best and cleanest possible architecture.
+- Never use `any`.
+Never abuse `!` (non-null assertion).

 ## Project Overview